What do you know about England? What is typically English? Write down as many things as you can think of and then compare with your neighbour.

 - What typical English characteristics can you spot in the images?

 - Which famous English person would you have been if you were going to a masquerade?
-(Search for famous British if you need help.)
+(Search for famous British people if you need help.)

 At school you are encouraged to arrange extra-curricular activities in the evenings.
 Therefore, you decide to invite the students to an 'English Evening' at school.
 Include where and when to meet and what to bring.
 Also mention that people are expected to dress in an English manner.
 Remember to be polite in your invitation.